 Internet, network, and other activity information such as your search terms; views and interactions with content and ads; Chrome browsing history you’ve synced with your Google Account; information about the interaction of your apps, browsers, and devices with our services (like IP address, crash reports, and system activity); and activity on third-party sites and apps that use our services.
 You can review and control activity data stored in your Google Account in My Activity.

 Geolocation data, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
+Depending on these settings, this may include precise location data, for example GPS data for Android features like navigation or finding your phone.
 Learn more about Google’s use of location information.

-Audio, electronic, visual and similar information, such as voice and audio information when you use audio features.
+Audio, electronic, visual, and similar information, such as voice and audio information.

 Professional, employment, and education information, such as information you provide or that is maintained through an organization using Google services at which you study or work.